 Timeline

-The Timeline plugin allows you to add items to a timeline in your Omeka Classic site.
+The Timeline plugin allows you to display items on a timeline in your Omeka Classic site.

-Timeline adds a public page to your navigation, with a textual list of all timelines.
-This list can be be reordered on the admin-side Timeline page in the left-hand sidebar.
-Each individual timeline also gets a URL that can be added to your navigation manually, or can be displayed in pages using shortcodes or as part of exhibits using the Exhibit Builder plugin.
+Timeline adds a public page to your navigation, with a textual list of all the timelines created on your site.
+Each individual timeline also gets a URL that can be added to your navigation manually.
+Timelines can be displayed in pages using shortcodes, or as part of exhibits.

 Admin interface

-You can add a new timeline from this page, or edit either part of existing timelines.
+You can add a new timeline from this page, or edit existing timelines.
 You can also delete timelines; you will see a confirmation window.

-To create a timeline, click the "Add a Timeline" link.
+To create a timeline, click the "Add a Timeline" link on the "Timelines" page in the left-hand sidebar.

 Once you have entered the metadata, click "Save Changes" to create your timeline.
 If your timeline was sucessfully saved, you will be taken to the Query page to add items to your timeline.

-To edit the timeline's settings later, such as to change the font choice or other display, go back to the Timeline homepage (found at /admin/timeline) and select "Edit Metadata" for the timeline in question.
+To edit the timeline's settings later, such as to change the font choice, go back to the "Timeline" sidebar entry and select "Edit Metadata" for the timeline in question.
 Or, you can click the timeline's title to go to its summary page, and click "Edit Metadata" from there.

 Your timeline will appear empty until you populate it.
-To add items to your timeline, click "Edit Item Query" on the Timeline homepage (found at /admin/timeline) or from the specific timeline's summary page (found at /admin/timeline/show/1 where 1 is the ID number of the timeline).
+To add items to your timeline, click "Edit Item Query" on the Timeline homepage, or from the specific timeline's summary page (found at /admin/timeline/show/1 where 1 is the ID number of the timeline).

 On the edit page, you can add items via the following fields: